Cardiomyopathies

 Definition and ClassificationTop

 Cardiomyopathies are myocardial disorders in which the myocardium is structurally and functionally abnormal in the absence of significant coronary artery disease, hypertension, valvular heart disease, or congenital heart disease.
-These 4 conditions can cause left ventricular dysfunction from ischemia, infarction, volume overload, or pressure overload and are excluded from the classification scheme of cardiomyopathies by the European Society of Cardiology and the American Heart Association.
+These 4 conditions can cause left ventricular (LV) dysfunction from ischemia, infarction, volume overload, or pressure overload and are excluded from the classification scheme of cardiomyopathies by the European Society of Cardiology and the American Heart Association.

-While classification schemes vary, cardiomyopathies are typically classified according to morphologic phenotypes, which can be further divided into familial or nonfamilial forms.
+While classification schemes vary, cardiomyopathies are typically classified according to morphologic phenotypes, which can be further divided into familial or nonfamilial forms:

-1) Dilated cardiomyopathy.
+1) Dilated cardiomyopathy (DCM).

-2) Hypertrophic cardiomyopathy.
+2) Hypertrophic cardiomyopathy (HCM).

-3) Restrictive cardiomyopathy.
+3) Restrictive cardiomyopathy (RCM).

-4) Arrhythmogenic ventricular cardiomyopathy.
+4) Arrhythmogenic right ventricular cardiomyopathy (ARVC).

-5) Unclassified cardiomyopathy.
+6) Unclassified cardiomyopathy.

 2) Nonfamilial (nongenetic) cardiomyopathy: Either idiopathic (of an unknown cause) or acquired (associated with toxins, infections, other diseases).